Tropical Storm Candy: Impact and aftermath

 Gale-force winds were reported from Corpus Christi to Galveston, Texas.
 Sustained winds were above 60 mph for more than an hour at Austwell, Texas.
 The peak wind gust of 71 mph was measured at Port Aransas, Texas, where the storm made landfall.
 Storm surge was highest in San Antonio and Corpus Christi Bays, at 4 ft, and was 2 to 3 ft along the rest of the Texas coast.
 However, damage from the storm surge was confined to the formation of "cuts" along Padre Island and to coastal oil refinery equipment.

 Prior to the formation of Candy, a trough had brought eight to ten days of rainfall throughout Texas which helped the heavy rainfall from the storm produced damage to crops, roads, and bridges throughout eastern Texas.
 The rains from Candy also caused flooding on many middle and upper coastal rivers with significant damage confined to the eastern and western forks of the San Jacinto River.
 The highest recorded rainfall was 11.28 in at Point Comfort, Texas.
 Elsewhere in southeast Texas, precipitation amounts were generally 3 to 6 in.
 Impact from winds was mostly minor, except at the 740 ft public fishing pier in Port O'Connor, which was severely damaged by 65 mph (100 km/h) winds.
 Ten towboats and barges, as well as several other small vessels, received minor impacts at Hopper's Landing on San Antonio Bay.

 Outside of Texas, 2 to 4 in of rain was reported in eastern Oklahoma, northwestern Arkansas, central Missouri, and northern Illinois.
 Precipitation in Michigan exceeded 6 in in some areas, contributing to the ongoing flooding event in Ann Arbor.
 Flash flooding was reported in western New York, due to precipitation amounts up to 3.04 in in Buffalo during a 24–hour period.
 As a result, streams overflowed their banks, inundating many basements, sewers, and underpasses.
 While tropical, Candy spawned 19 tornadoes or funnel-clouds to form between June 23 and 25.
 Ten were reported in Texas, five in Arkansas, three in Louisiana, and one in Missouri.
 Five additional tornadoes, which were associated with the extratropical remnants of Candy, were reported on June 25 in eastern Ohio.
 Despite the amount of tornadoes, only one caused significant damage.
 That tornado "nearly demolished" a school in Morning Star, Arkansas.
 The total property damage from the storm was "conservatively" estimated at $1 million, while losses to agriculture in eastern Texas approached $2 million.
 No deaths were reported in relation to the storm.
-Candy made 1968 only one of four years to have three named storms in June, with the others being 1886, 1936, and 1959.